francksefu/hello/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank Microverse for providing the necessary resources for this project.
-I wanna give thanks to [Gregoire V](https://www.behance.net/gregoirevella), the [author of the original design]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>